CFSS-MACSS/0-reworked-site/content/assignments/7-text-analysis/index.md

 A6 for details), etc. Make sure to stage-commit-push your original `.Rmd` file and its `.md`

+    data/
+      - textsource.csv (or other format)
+    analysis.rmd
+    README.md (knitted from analysis.rmd)
+    analysis.html (knitted from analysis.rmd)

-In your `README.md`: \* explain the purpose of the repository \* include an explanation of what your code does and how to use it, and list all libraries required to reproduce your analyses \* include a description of the textual data \* provide any other relevant information that the user needs to know in order to use your repo and replicate your results
-\* quote all resources you consulted to complete the assignment \* provide 1-2 paragraphs of reflections on what was hard/easy about this homework, what was enjoyable, problems you solved and how you solved them, helpful resources, etc. + list any collaborators and their role
+In `README.md` you must: \* explain the purpose of the repository \* include an explanation of what your code does and how to use it, and list all libraries required to reproduce your analyses \* include a description of the textual data \* provide any other relevant information that the user needs to know in order to use your repo and replicate your results \* quote all resources you consulted to complete the assignment \* provide 1-2 paragraphs of reflections on what was hard/easy about this homework, what was enjoyable, problems you solved and how you solved them, helpful resources, etc. + list any collaborators and their role

 To submit the assignment, push to your repository the last version of your assignment before the deadline.
 Then copy your repository URL